- LDL causes heart disease

 So if production isn’t a major issue for most people, what about LDL removal?
 This is where cholesterol clearance comes into play.
 Not only does the liver make cholesterol, it also helps to clear it from the blood!

-Interestingly a high PUFA diet had the opposite effect and led to increased LDLR levels.
+By contrast, a high PUFA diet had the opposite effect and led to increased LDLR levels.
 4

 This teaches us that problems with LDL are often the result of a lower number of LDL receptors, and saturated fat can impede the function of LDL receptors, causing greater levels of LDL in the blood.